 Rail is a safe and an environmentally friendly way to move freight over land.
 No policies should be introduced that would artificially shift traffic away from rail.
 Studies indicate that while freight rail accounts for 40% of long-distance freight ton-miles, it only accounts for 2.1% of U.S. transportation emissions.
 In fact, moving freight by rail instead of truck lowers greenhouse gas (GHG) emissions by up to 75%, on average.

 In 2016, the U.S. Department of Transportation (DOT) recommended to Congress that no changes be made to federal TSW limits, concluding that heavier and longer trucks would cause billions of dollars in infrastructure damage.
-Following a request from the Federal Highway Administration, the Transportation Research Board released a report in November 2018 identifying 27 research projects focused on pavement, bridges, safety, enforcement, and shipper decisions that are needed to more fully evaluate the impacts of heavier or longer trucks on our infrastructure and the safety of other motorists.
-Congress has since directed DOT to publish an implementation plan for conducting this research and include timelines for its completion.
-We believe it is prudent that these research projects be completed before any action is taken to change TSW limits.
+Following a request from the Federal Highway Administration, the Transportation Research Board also released a report in November 2018 identifying 27 research projects focused on pavement, bridges, safety, enforcement, and shipper decisions that need to be completed to more fully evaluate the impacts of heavier or longer trucks on our infrastructure and the safety of other motorists.
+Since fiscal year 2020, Congress has directed DOT to publish an implementation plan for conducting this research — including timelines for its completion — and has stated that the results of this research should be reviewed before any changes in TSW limits are considered.

 Finally, we urge you to oppose legislative language that would permit heavier or longer trucks to operate in individual states.
 DOT has also questioned this kind of piecemeal approach for our interstate highways, finding that it makes enforcement and compliance more difficult, contributes little to productivity, and may have unintended consequences for safety and highway infrastructure.